 Lastly, the final returns on the structured products would depend upon the overall performance of the index.
 In case the performance is positive, there would be a total return plus capital.
 And if the performance is negative, only capital will be given back.

-You may check the current structured notes available for subscription.
+You may check the currently structured notes available for subscription.

-Without a doubt, as investment answers in their very own right, structured notes constitute an authentic and adequate opportunity to the standard financial investments.
-They provide solutions that may be adapted to the desires of each investor, as an instance in terms of approach, risk/ return profile, maturity, or the amount to be invested.
+Without a doubt, as investment answers in their very own right, structured notes constitute an authentic and adequate opportunity for standard financial investments.
+They provide solutions that may be adapted to the desires of each investor, for instance in terms of approach, risk/ return profile, maturity, or the amount to be invested.
 They enable investments in an extensive variety of underlying assets (equities, interest rates, foreign exchange, indices, commodities) and offer diverse redemption possibilities.

 Structured notes can consequently provide solutions keeping in mind the market conditions.
 Even if they are well-protected assets, they can be complicated.
 This complication is required to satisfy the investors who have their own investment profile and necessary knowledge of the market.

-Moreover, structured notes issuing companies, take care of the compliance of structured products with the respective regulatory authorities.
+Moreover, structured note-issuing companies, take care of the compliance of structured products with the respective regulatory authorities.
 Using various financial instruments, multiple wealth management companies have developed advanced capabilities and adequate compliance to offer their clients the best investment/ wealth management solutions.
-These derivative linked products and structured deposits are for clients seeking to manage charges and returns on their liquidity through investing their money or via derivatives-linked techniques that are structured and documented.
+These derivative-linked products and structured deposits are for clients seeking to manage charges and returns on their liquidity through investing their money or via derivatives-linked techniques that are structured and documented.
 Thus, it is a suitable financial instrument for global citizens, especially in a city like Dubai.

-However, despite the most sought after advantages in any financial asset, which is undoubtedly present in the structured products.
+However, despite the most sought-after advantages in any financial asset, which is undoubtedly present in structured products.
 People have many misconceptions regarding them.
 Some of them are: